celo-org/staked-celo-hardhat-deploy/README.md

-This is a fork of hardhat-deploy with only change and which is not to check owner of the proxy while upgrading.
+This is a fork of hardhat-deploy with only change which is not to check owner of the proxy while upgrading.

 More info can be found in following issue